 7. Maintain a Happy Marriage

 As absurd as it may seem, maintaining a happy marriage can, in fact, have a positive impact on your finances.
-Studies have shown that married people not only have higher incomes, but they have twice as many assets when they retire.
+Studies have shown that married people have higher incomes and have twice as many assets when they retire.
 Additionally, they spend 25% less than single people of the same lifestyle.

 Statistically speaking, you are better off staying married than being single to keep your finances in check.

 The ideas mentioned above are just a few of the many others you can consider when improving your finances.
 Most importantly, take great care of your health.
 If you are not healthy, it will affect your family, career, and your finances.
 Considering the amount of stress you will have to deal with during your career so, maintain a proper work-life balance.
 If you are not all that great at keeping a proper work-life balance, then start with eating healthy and exercising daily.